charishma466/Travel-Explorer/README.md

 cd backend
 npm install
 node server.js
-The backend will start on http://localhost:5000 or similar.

 3. Open the Website
 You can open frontend/index.html directly, or serve the frontend through the backend.

 💡 Booking Functionality
 Users fill out a form to book flights/hotels

-Backend validates and stores the booking data

-Confirmation is displayed to the user or emailed (if email integration is added)
+Backend validates and stores the booking data Confirmation is displayed to the user

 🔐 Security Considerations
 Input validation for all booking forms